hhaamm/backuper/README.markdown

 1. Create a folder and give write permissions to your user.
 2. Download Backuper and put it somewhere in your user folder.
-3. Copy the file sync_config.rb.sample to sync_config.rb and configure it.
+3. Copy the file samples/sync_config.yml to another location and configure it.
 4. If you want, create a cron that runs backuper_sync periodically.
 But you can run backuper_sync in a manual mode too!
 5. Done!
 Even easier, right?